 Front Anti Roll Bar

 For the front axle, the objective is very specific because it is generally essential to have maximum responsiveness and finesse.
-When in intensive use, the driver or pilot registers his vehicle or braking at the entry of a curve, the front axle must respond or finger and eye in order to come and place the vehicle on the best path.
-With therefore a minimum of floating.
+When in intensive use, the driver or pilot registers his vehicle or braking at the entry of a curve, the front axle must respond either finger and eye in order to place the vehicle on the best trajectory.
+With therefore a minimum of float.

-Depending on the disciplines and the surfaces, it is obvious that the search for adhesion will be more or less subjective, but there remains one non-negotiable point, precision.
-On a circuit where every millimeter of track must be exploited, in rally where the variations of surfaces, bumps and compressions will permanently disturb the search for trajectory or in Drift where the glide and the drift are the key words, it is necessary to know where you are going to place your front axle.
+Depending on the discipline and the coating, it is obvious that the search for adhesion will be more or less subjective, but there remains one non-negotiable point, precision.
+On a circuit where every millimeter of track must be exploited, in rally where variations in surfaces, bumps and compressions will permanently disrupt the search for a trajectory or in Drift where sliding and drifting are the key words, it is necessary to know where you are going to place your front axle.